syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 {% endtabs %}

 ## Disabling navigation when dragging appointment

-Using [allowNavigation]() property can handle the appointment dragging, whether navigate to next/previous view or not while dragging the appointment to the endpoint of the current view in calendar.
-Default value of the [allowNavigation]() property is true and calendar will navigate to next/previous view when dragging the appointment to the endpoint of the current view.
+You can restrict the dragging appointment navigation to the next/previous view when the appointment reaches the start/end point of the current view in calendar by using the [allowNavigation]() property of `DragDropSettings`.
+Default value of `allowNavigation` property is true.

 {% tabs %}
 {% highlight Dart %}